Why “Brand Effects” are so difficult to measure in MMM

 • December Unaided Awareness: 39% +/- 5%

-Simply including the mean responses in a regression for an MMM without incorporating the margin of error is a huge modeling mistake, which is unfortunately common with many econometrics vendors.
+Simply including the mean responses in a regression for a media mix model without incorporating the margin of error is a huge modeling mistake, which is unfortunately common with many econometrics vendors.
+You can read more about how this can go wrong in this blog post.

 Conclusion